graisezr/Anthology-Maker/README.md

 Web Scraping Framework: implementing a web crawler to scrape data from website.
 - Data source is famouspoetsandpoems.com
 - Scrape author, poem title, and poem text
-- External libraries used: Selenium, WebDriver (ChromeDriver)
+- External libraries used: Selenium, WebDriver (ChromeDriver), SL4J
 - Write out scraped data into a CSV file
 - each row in a CSV File represents a Poem Object
 - read by a CSV File Reader Class to generate our poetry “database”